 The Virtual Boy was designed to be placed on flat surface, and the controllers was symmetric for the ease of left-handed players.
 Multiplayer was also manufactured for the console, however, due to the unpopularity of the console, no game was created that featured the ability to do this.

 Nintendo’s Virtual Boy is seen as one of their worst-selling consoles.
-With its 22 games released (combined of the 19 Japanese games and 14 North American games), and along with the fact that Nintendo had only shipped 1.26 million units, it is now seen as a valuable collector’s item.
+With its 22 games released (Just a fraction of the retro games you can play on our amazing custom arcade machines), and along with the fact that Nintendo had only shipped 1.26 million units, it is now seen as a valuable collector’s item.